Victory Road (2004)

 The main event was a Ladder match for the NWA World Heavyweight Championship, in which the champion, Jeff Jarrett, defeated the challenger, Jeff Hardy, by climbing a ladder and retrieving the championship.
 America's Most Wanted (Chris Harris and James Storm) defeated Triple X (Christopher Daniels and Elix Skipper) in another featured match contested under Elimination Last Team Standing rules.
 The event's undercard featured different varieties of matches.
 One match on the undercard was contested for the TNA X Division Championship, in which Petey Williams successfully defended it against A.J.
 Styles.
 Also a match that was held under no disqualification rules called a Monster's Ball match was won by Monty Brown by defeating Raven and Abyss.

 The event is remembered as being TNA's first monthly three-hour PPV event.
 Before Victory Road, TNA only hosted weekly two-hour PPV events.
 The professional wrestling section of the Canadian Online Explorer website rated the entire event a 5 out of 10, lower than the 2006 event's rating of 5.5.

-In October 2017, with the launch of the Global Wrestling Network, the event became available to stream on demand.